pierregrothe/trade-weaver/docs/day_trading_knowledge_base/03_strategies/02_breakout_trading.md

   - **Medium VIX (20-30):** **Favorable.** Profitable with positive expectancy.
   - **High VIX (>30):** **Optimal.** Fear drives powerful, sustained intraday trends.

-### [CONCEPT: ADK_Implementation] 5.
-ADK Implementation Notes

-- **[HOW]** A **hybrid, two-tiered architecture** is recommended.
-    1. **[AGENT: LlmAgent] Strategic Layer:** An `OrbStrategyManager` agent runs once pre-market.
-It performs regime analysis (VIX, ADX) and catalyst screening.
-If conditions are favorable, it authorizes the strategy by passing a list of approved symbols to the tactical layer via `ToolContext.state`.
-    2. **[TOOL: FunctionTool] Tactical Layer:** A deterministic `execute_orb_trade` `FunctionTool` receives the approved symbols from state.
-It then handles all high-frequency, mechanical logic intraday without any further LLM discretion, including:
-        - Defining the opening range high/low.
-        - Monitoring for a candle close outside the range.
-        - Checking for the volume spike confirmation.
-        - Executing the bracket order with a pre-defined stop-loss and profit target.

 [SOURCE_ID: ORB Strategy Quantitative Analysis] [SOURCE_ID: Expanded Day Trading Knowledge Base: Market Regimes, Indicators, and Strategies_chatGPT.md] [SOURCE_ID: A Quantitative Framework for Algorithmic Day Trading: Regime Analysis, Pre-Market Evaluation, and Strategy Implementation]